AdobeDocs/experience-manager-cloud-service.en/help/forms/captcha-adaptive-forms.md

 1. Obtain [reCAPTCHA API key pair](https://www.google.com/recaptcha/admin) from Google.
 It includes a **site key** and a **secret key**.
 1. Create configuration container for cloud services.
     1. Go to **[!UICONTROL Tools > General > Configuration Browser]**.
 See the [Configuration Browser](/help/implementing/developing/introduction/configurations.md) documentation for more information.
-    1. Do the following to enable the global folder for cloud configurations or skip this step to create and configure another folder for cloud service configurations.
+    1. Enable the global folder for cloud configurations
         1. In the Configuration Browser, select the **[!UICONTROL global]** folder and tap **[!UICONTROL Properties]**.
         1. In the Configuration Properties dialog, enable **[!UICONTROL Cloud Configurations]**.
         1. Tap **[!UICONTROL Save & Close]** to save the configuration and exit the dialog.

-    1. In the Configuration Browser, tap **[!UICONTROL Create]**.
-    1. In the Create Configuration dialog, specify a title for the folder and enable **[!UICONTROL Cloud Configurations]**.
-    1. Tap **[!UICONTROL Create]** to create the folder enabled for cloud service configurations.

 1. Configure the cloud service for reCAPTCHA v2.

     1. On your AEM author instance, go to ![tools-1](assets/tools-1.png) &gt; **Cloud Services**.
     1. Tap **[!UICONTROL reCAPTCHA]**.
 The Configurations page opens.
 Select the configuration container created in the previous step and tap **[!UICONTROL Create]**.
-    1. Select version as reCAPTCHA v2, specify Name; Site key, and Secret Key for reCAPTCHA service(Obtained in Step 1) and tap **[!UICONTROL Create]** to create the cloud service configuration.
+    1. Select version as [!DNL reCAPTCHA v2] , specify Name; Site key, and Secret Key for reCAPTCHA service (Obtained in Step 1) and tap **[!UICONTROL Create]** to create the cloud service configuration.
     1. In the Edit Component dialog, specify the site and secret keys obtained in step 1.
 Tap **[!UICONTROL Save Settings]** and then tap **OK** to complete the configuration.

    Once the reCAPTCHA service is configured, it is available for use in adaptive forms.
 For more information, see [using CAPTCHA in adaptive forms](#using-reCAPTCHA).